CONTACT intraining Running Centre PHONE 07 3870 2525 Podiatry & Training Programs | Running Groups

 It’s race season !!!

-Gold Coast Marathon and Sunshine Coast marathon are major goals for many of you.
-Steve’s put together his 10 top tips to help you run your best possible and hopefully enjoyable race.
+To help you out, Steve’s put together his 10 top tips to help you run your best possible and hopefully an enjoyable race.

 You don’t need to use them all to help you run well, but each can give you a greater level of confidence in your ability to race well.
 Plus, as you practice each of these over your running journey, you will discover different racing experiences.